×

 Loyola Undergraduate Students

-A select group of Loyola advanced undergraduate students participate in Speak Up Democracy as teaching assistants and program assistants, supporting Speak Up Democracy's students as they navigate the summer program and the months after.
-Applications for interested undergraduates open in March 2024.
+A select group of Loyola advanced undergraduate students participate in Speak Up Democracy as student mentors in two roles (Academic Assistants and Residential Assistants), supporting Speak Up Democracy's students as they navigate the summer program and the months after.
+Applications for interested undergraduates open in March.
+The application cycle for 2024-2025 undegraduate mentors has now closed.

 Program Details